 As you’ve no doubt noticed by now, Symphony of the Night is one of the best-looking games on the PlayStation.
 As impressive as some of those early 3D games seemed at the time, they never had any chance to hold up as well as Symphony of the Night‘s high-quality 2D art.
 The Gothic and Renaissance-inspired halls and corridors of Dracula’s castle look absolutely phenomenal and make use of both advanced parallax scrolling and 3D effects to convey a staggering amount of depth and detail.
 The character sprites are still recognizably Castlevania sprites, just immensely more detailed and smoothly animated than their counterparts on older systems.
 Alucard’s sprite in particular is incredibly well done, and screenshots can’t possibly do justice to how good this game looks in motion.
 The portraits by Ayami Kojima are equally beautiful, both in terms of the artwork and the characters themselves.
 Her bishounen-inspired style would characterize Castlevania art for years to come.

 You simply can’t talk about Symphony of the Night without mentioning Michiru Yamane‘s amazing soundtrack.
 When your game is called Symphony of the Night (or Nocturne in the Moonlight), you pretty much have to absolutely nail the music and that is exactly what Yamane did.
 SotN‘s soundtrack is a mix of moody orchestral themes and traditional rock-style Castlevania music, as well as the occasional darker ambient pieces and somber piano tunes.
-A special mention has to go to “Wandering Ghosts” which plays in the Colosseum area and reaches (hell, probably exceeds) Persona 5 levels of funkiness with its pulsating bassline and the Latin vibe of the guitar and horns.
 Overall, Symphony of the Night‘s soundtrack would probably have to go to my top 10 video game OSTs, which is saying quite a lot.

 Symphony of the Night received ports to the Sega Saturn, Xbox 360, PlayStation Portable and PlayStation 4, as well as iOS and Android.
 On paper, the Japan-exclusive Saturn version sounds like a winner.
 The Saturn was a 2D powerhouse and usually wiped the floor with the PlayStation when it came to 2D games, after all, so it should be able to run Symphony of the Night like a boss.
 Right?
 Well, not quite.
 Symphony of the Night was designed specifically for the PlayStation hardware, and the Saturn’s architecture had real issues dealing with ports from the PlayStation — at least without considerable extra effort by the developers to retool these games to take proper advantage of the Saturn’s dual video processors.